vegaprotocol/specs/protocol/0065-floating-point-consensus.md

 - When uncrossing price is available for the first time price monitoring bounds and probability of trading get recalculated.
 - When auction of each type ends price monitoring bounds and probability of trading get recalculated.
 - Time-based trigger updates price montiroing bounds and probability of trading.
+- An appropriate event is emitted when at least one of the values submitted by the nodes differs by more than a tolerance (conversely differences within the tolerance should not trigger an event).
+- Event informing of market running with stale values is emitted after update isn't achieved 3 times (nodes can't agree on value to be used).